Gricel-lee/Kanoa/README.md

 The code is provided in Resources>Source>DSL.

+Instructions to upload the DSL code into Eclipse are similar to: https://github.com/Gricel-lee/Quartet-MRS-DSL/blob/main/README.md

 ### Task Allcoation and Scheduling
 We tested Kanoa on Eclipse IDE Version: 2022-06 (4.24.0), project execution environment 'JavaSE-1.8' (JRE[17.0.2]).